Artificial Intelligence in Health Care 1

 Laurie Lafleur, MBA, CIIP: Healthcare IT Consultant; Professor, Health Information Science, Conestoga College; NIHI Instructor

-Participants completing this course will gain a comprehensive understanding of the three main areas of Artificial Intelligence (AI) - narrow, general, and super, Machine Learning, Neural Networks, Natural Language Processing and Deep Learning, within the context of healthcare.
-It will explore related fields, including the use of robotic technologies, clinical decision support, and electronic medical records.
+Participants completing this course will gain a comprehensive understanding of the four main areas of Artificial Intelligence: Artificial Intelligence (narrow, general, and super), Machine/Deep Learning, Natural Language Processing, and Generative, within the context of healthcare.
+We will explore related fields in this course, including the use of robotic technologies, clinical decision support, electronic medical records, and more.

 After completing the course, you will be awarded a NIHI - McMaster CE microcredential.
 A microcredential is issued in a digital format, provides details of acquired competencies, and is shareable and transportable.